mthli/Ninja/README.md

  - Webpage go to top easy.

- - More features comming soon...
+ - More features coming soon...

 ## How to use Ninja?